Site logo

 Image Source: kathrynaragon.com

-Content planning, in this case, refers to the format of the content and the angle or message you want the content to take.
+Content planning refers to the format of the content and the angle or message you want the affiliate content to take.
 For instance, if your content covers “DIY,” then the angle your content will take is in-depth video tutorials with steps.
-The “People also ask for” feature on Google is important and can help guide and direct how your content goes.
+The “People also ask for” feature on Google is essential and can help guide and direct how your content goes.

 Frequently Asked Questions About Search Intent

-Search intent is important because Google wants to provide users with the most relevant content for their questions.
-Google’s entire value proposition is based on providing the right answers, and people use Google because it provides quality content that is relevant to users.
+Search intent is necessary because Google wants to provide users with the most relevant content for their questions.
+Google’s entire value proposition is based on giving the correct answers, and people use Google because it allows for quality content that is relevant to users.

-Enter your target keyword into the search bar and see what Google comes up with.
-You can probably deduce from the types of results that Google considers the most important search intent for each term.
+Enter your target keyword into the search bar and see what Google returns.
+The types of results that Google considers the most crucial search intent for each term will probably help you deduce.

 You want your SEO content to match the right target for each keyword.
 Google will not show your special offer if the page targets a keyword that has an informational purpose.